Universal Translation Services

 • Speak Politely:

 The Singaporeans don’t like aggressive tactics and loud tones of voice.
-So, even if you are frustrated during a discussion, stay calm, and speak politely.
-You should also be clear in your speech and should not talk in riddles.
-However, there is one thing about which the Singaporeans will not be upfront, and that’s saying “no.” They will not tell you “no” straight away.
-They will take help from phrases like “I’m not sure,” and “we will see.”
-If you hear one of these sentences, you can start negotiations again and try to get a better answer from your audiences.
+So, if you are frustrated during a discussion, stay calm and speak politely.
+You should also be clear in your speech and not talk in riddles.
+However, there is one thing about which the Singaporeans will not be upfront: saying “no.” They will not tell you “no” straight away.
+They will take help from phrases like “I’m not sure” and “we will see.”
+If you hear one of these sentences, you can start negotiations again and try to get a better answer from your audience.

 Every business would love to operate in Singapore.
 It can work as a model market for the rest of the world due to its diversity.
-However, a lot of things can go wrong if you are not cautious.
+However, many things can go wrong if you are not cautious.
 So, make sure to follow the tips mentioned above.
-Singapore of 2021 is waiting for new companies but only if they are willing to respect its cultures and religions.
+Singapore of 2021 is waiting for new companies, but only if they are willing to respect its cultures and religions.
 That’s the only way to connect with a heterogeneous audience.

 If we can help you with any questions, please feel free to contact us